pengfeiyinn/pengfeiyinn.github.io/_pages/about.md

 # Welcome!

-My research develops computational methods that transform health data into trustworthy and clinically meaningful evidence for clinical decision support.
+My research focuses on developing computational methods to transform health data into trustworthy and clinically meaningful evidence for clinical decision-making support.
 Currently, I work as a research engineer at the Royal Melbourne Hospital, dedicated to improving the quality of hospital care for patients with dementia.

 # 📝 Selected Publications